WalletScrutiny/WalletScrutinyCom/_android/com.btccloudminer.easy.md

 > BTC Wallet Miner mobile app is a management app for your BTC Wallet Miner account and your BTC Wallet activities.
 Please note that this app is not a mobile mining app.
 You don't use your smartphone processing power for mining if you have BTC Wallet Miner mobile app installed.

-Like multiple other Cloud Miner apps, this one advertises a "one-click solution that allows anyone to make money from anywhere."
+Like multiple other "Cloud Miner apps", this one advertises a "one-click solution that allows anyone to make money from anywhere."

-The coins users earn will more than likely be kept on the cloud servers.
  Also from the description:

 > If you want to withdraw coins or transfer to wallet then please visit transfer section.